Three-gap theorem: History and proof

 The three-gap theorem was conjectured by Hugo Steinhaus, and its first proofs were found in the late 1950s by Vera T. Sós, János Surányi, and Stanisław Świerczkowski.
 Later researchers published additional proofs, generalizing this result to higher dimensions, and connecting it to topics including continued fractions, symmetries and geodesics of Riemannian manifolds, ergodic theory, and the space of planar lattices.
-Mayero (2000) formalizes a proof using the Coq interactive theorem prover.
+Mayero (2000) formalizes a proof using the Rocq (then: Coq) interactive theorem prover.

 The following simple proof is due to Frank Liang.
 Let θ be the rotation angle generating a set of points as some number of consecutive multiples of θ on a circle.
 Define a gap to be an arc A of the circle that extends between two adjacent points of the given set, and define a gap to be rigid if its endpoints occur later in the sequence of multiples of θ than any other gap of the same length.
 From this definition, it follows that every gap has the same length as a rigid gap.
 If A is a rigid gap, then A + θ is not a gap, because it has the same length and would be one step later.

 The only ways for this to happen are for one of the endpoints of A to be the last point in the sequence of multiples of θ (so that the corresponding endpoint of A + θ is missing) or for one of the given points to land within A + θ, preventing it from being a gap.
 A point can only land within A + θ if it is the first point in the sequence of multiples of θ, because otherwise its predecessor in the sequence would land within A, contradicting the assumption that A is a gap.
 So there can be at most three rigid gaps, the two on either side of the last point and the one in which the predecessor of the first point (if it were part of the sequence) would land.
 Because there are at most three rigid gaps, there are at most three lengths of gaps.